Bitcoin Is Losing the Payments War

 The arena is open

 I wrote this because I'm worried.
 Not about Bitcoin as an asset.
-Bitcoin is winning the store of value game and I don't see that changing.
+Bitcoin is winning the store-of-value game, and I don't see that changing.
 But as a payment rail, as the foundation for how value moves on the internet, we are losing.
 And we're losing to worse technology with the momentum for change at our backs.

 We can keep living in our Bitcoin silo.
 We can keep building for each other.
 We can keep telling ourselves that the world will come to us because we have the best underlying technology.